 compose and decompose numbers up to 100,000 as a sum of so many ten thousands, so many thousands, so many hundreds, so many tens, and so many ones using objects, pictorial models, and numbers, including expanded notation as appropriate

 This is a very dense standard that has two major components.
 First, we need to understand the output this standard describes, especially expanded notation.

 Once expanded notation is introduced and differentiated from expanded form, you can look at composing and decomposing numbers.

 Oral Language Development

-Between 2016 and 2021, this readiness standard has been tested 7 times on the STAAR test.
+Between 2016 and 2022 (including redesign practice), this readiness standard has been tested 9 times on the STAAR test.
 Videos explaining each problem can be found below.
 If you'd rather take a quiz over these questions, click here.
 The videos below are linked to each question in the quiz as answer explanations after the quiz is submitted.